 I didn’t think much about the surgery and what it could mean until the week before.
 I just kept telling myself that I’d worry when I had to.
 Until then, I didn’t jump to conclusions; it was a diagnostic surgery, after all.
 I was having it on a Friday and didn’t even request off any time from work.
 In and out, right?

 Wrong.
-I woke up from the lap to learn that the doctor had removed endometriosis covering my right side and a uterine fibroid tumor.
+I woke up from the lap to learn that the doctor had removed endometriosis covering my right side and a uterine polyp.
 I sat with the nurse after, as she told me all of the things I couldn’t do while I was recovering.
 She told me I couldn’t drive for a week.
 I looked at my husband and said, “Oh you’ll have to take me to work.”
 She laughed in my face.
 “You aren’t going to work.
 You need to rest.
 7 days.”
 I tried as hard as I could to fight my husband on this, but he made me follow the doctor’s orders.
 I ended up being really glad that I did.
 With 3 incisions in my stomach, I couldn’t do much.
 And I was so tired that I didn’t want to.

 researched Googled as much as I could about endometriosis.
 The more I read, the more scared I became.
 I was presented with women of all ages suffering from the illness.
 Pain, infertility, major organ complications!
 I read how foods (basically everything yummy) caused symptoms to worsen.
 I read about woman having surgeries continuously throughout their lives.
 I wanted scientific information that I could count on.
 I eventually went to Barnes & Noble to look for books about it.
 There were none in stock.
 There were books about Menopause, Cancer, PCOS… none about endo.
 I searched women’s health forums online again for any stories of women that I could relate to.
 It’s hard when you talk about it with people who love you but don’t have it.
 They will tell you they have bad cramps, that they understand.
 I know they mean well.
 The truth is that physically, endometriosis is brutal.
 But even now, while I’m not in pain, knowing I have it and what that could mean is emotionally exhausting.